2300 AD: Reception

+In the same book, Swan reviewed the revised game 2300 AD and pegged its rating at a solid 3 out of 4, saying, "Helpful sections on running and designing adventures ... and the improved organization makes 2300 AD a lot easier to learn than Traveller: 2300.
+[The designers] turned a fair game into a great one, an impressive accomplishment."

-In a retrospective review in Shadis #28 (October 1996), Matt Staroscik remembered 2300 AD favourably because of its cultural ties to present-day Earth.
+In a retrospective review in Shadis #28 (October 1996), Matt Staroscik remembered 2300 AD favorably because of its cultural ties to present-day Earth.
 He also recalled that "All of the weapons and starships have a realistic feel, and the uses they project for biotechnology especially are fantastic."
 Overall, he thought the game provided an "atmosphere of gritty realism, and that's what I, at least, am after in SF."

-2300 AD was ranked 50th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
+In a 1996 reader pool conducted by the British games magazine Arcane to determine the top 50 role-playing games, 2300 AD was ranked 50th.
 Editor Paul Pettengale commented: "The realistic science and technology leads to a gritty, realistic feel.
 Perhaps one of the best alien species ever created for an RPG, the Kafers are truly alien, with a unique physiology, psychology and society."